It’s never been more possible for YOU to become a filmmaker.

 Set Realistic Expectations

-If you are set on getting your dream project made just as it appears in your imagination, you may have longer to wait than if you are willing to flex on some things.
-Most everyone that gives money to your film will have opinions about the script or the execution.
+If you are set on making your dream project just as it appears in your imagination, you may have longer to wait than if you are willing to flex on some things.
+Most everyone who gives money to your film will have opinions about the script or the execution.

 You may find someone willing to invest if a certain actor is involved, or if you make some story changes, or if it is set in a particular location they want to promote.
 It’s not uncommon for a potential co-producer to suggest taking the film to a whole different genre (perhaps a modern-day romance rather than a historical horror flick) to save on costs.